JvanKatwijk/rtlsdr-emulator-sdrplay/README.md

 There are quite some differences between the two API's, so there is not a 100% match.
-However, since in most cases only a subset of the rtlsdr API is used, it turns out that programs like acarsdec, dump1090, rtl_433, aiswatcher, dump978 run with the emulator.
+However, since in most cases only a subset of the rtlsdr API is used, it turns out that programs like acarsdec, dump1090, rtl_433, aiswatcher, dump978 run pretty well with the emulator.

+An issue is that the range of samplerate between the devices differs, while RTLSDR based sticks support a range of 960 KHz ..
+2.5 MHz, the SDRplay supports 2 Mhz and up to 8 (or 10) Mhz.
+Samplesrates for the RTLSDR stick between 1 and 2 MHz are handled by the emulerator using the double of this rate and decimating with a factor of 2.

 ------------------------------------------------------------------------------
 Copyrights